Pampers: Supporting Your Baby's Healthy Growth

 Emotional Core: Skinship

 Through our Experience Driven © Design method, we learned that the fundamental human value mothers most cherish is skinship.
-Mothers want to develop strong emotional bonds with their infants through physical connection.
+Mothers want to develop the emotional, physical, and mental bonds that last a lifetime with their infants through physical connection.
 And naturally, a mother’s arms are the safest place for her baby.
-Emotional, physical, and mental bonds that last a lifetime

 But as babies grow, their worlds expand.
 Mothers strive to ensure that their babies remain safe and comfortable outside their arms – and at all stages of development.